humdrum-tools/humdrum-documentation/guide/ch24/index.md

-There are still some refinements that we could add to this command sequence, but as it stands it is guaranteed to find all doubled leading-tones \-- provided the notes begin at the same time.
+There are still some refinements that we could add to this command sequence, but as it stands it is guaranteed to find all doubled leading-tones &mdash; provided the notes begin at the same time.
 Consider the following hypothetical passage: